kuzudb/kuzu-blog/src/content/post/2025-03-23-kuzu-mcp-server.md

 CREATE REL TABLE WON(FROM Country TO WorldCup);
 ```

-Next, we can insert the data into the database using Cypher.
+Next, insert the data into the database using Cypher:
 ```cypher
 // Create Country nodes
 CREATE (argentina:Country {name: "Argentina", worldCupsWon: 3})